Rings of Power: Plot device to core element

 The One Ring first appeared in Tolkien's children's fantasy The Hobbit in 1937 as a plot device, a mysterious magic ring that the titular character had stumbled upon, but its origin was left unexplained.
 Following the novel's success, Tolkien was persuaded by his publishers Allen & Unwin to write a sequel.
 Intending to give Bilbo another adventure, he instead devised a background story around the Ring with its power of invisibility, forming a framework for the new work.
 He tied the Ring to mythical elements from the unfinished manuscripts for The Silmarillion to create an impression of depth in The Lord of the Rings.
 Gollum's characterisation in The Hobbit was revised for the second edition to bring it into line with his portrayal in The Lord of the Rings as a being addicted to the One Ring.
+(Note: In the first published edition of The Hobbit, Gollum is portrayed as less obsessed with the One Ring, even offering it as a prize to Bilbo Baggins.)

+For the publication of the second volume of The Lord of the Rings, The Two Towers, in 1954, Tolkien made a sketch of the Three and the Seven Rings around the One Ring, which in turn surrounded the Nine Rings; they are crossed by a ribbon bearing the inscription upon the One Ring, while the background depicts two flying Nazgûl above a landscape with two towers, most likely Minas Tirith and Barad-dûr.
+He did not take this approach further, switching to a clearer design with fewer details: the two towers were now Minas Morgul and Orthanc, and only the One Ring in the centre.

 Tolkien's conception of Ring-lore was closely linked to his development of the One Ring.
 He initially made Sauron instrumental in forging the Rings.
 He then briefly considered having Fëanor, creator of the Silmarils, forge the Rings of Power, under the influence of Morgoth, the first Dark Lord.
 He settled on Celebrimbor, a descendant of Fëanor, as the Ring's principal maker, under the tutelage of Sauron, Morgoth's chief servant.
 While writing the lore behind the One Ring, Tolkien struggled with giving the Elven rings a "special status" – somehow linked to the One, and thus endangered by it, but also "unsullied", having no direct connection with Sauron.
 By the time he was writing the chapter "The Mirror of Galadriel", Tolkien had decided that the Seven and the Nine were made by the Elven-smiths of Eregion under Sauron's guidance and that the Three were made by Celebrimbor alone.
 He considered setting the Three free from the One when it was destroyed but dropped the idea.
 Tolkien's posthumous works, including The Silmarillion, Unfinished Tales and The History of Middle-earth offer further glimpses of the creation of the Rings.